-- •Staff were happy, and proud to be working at the service and motivation was high.
-One member of staff told us, "A great place to work and its rewarding." - •There was a quality monitoring system in place which included quarterly manager's audits that included areas such as health and wellbeing, safeguarding and the service user involvement.
-There were systems in place to monitor the safety and quality of the service and the maintenance of the building and equipment •Spot checks were taking place on a regular basis.
-The spot checks include areas such as money - management, medicines and cleanliness.
+- Staff were happy and proud to be working at the service and motivation was high. - There was a quality monitoring system in place which included audits of medicines, infection control, care records, health and safety and staff performance.
+The service had recently employed a consultant to help them prepare for the CQC inspection who had made suggestions for improvements which the service had acted on.

+• There were systems in place to monitor the safety and quality of the service and the maintenance of the buildings and equipment.

+• Spot checks were taking place on a regular basis.
+The spot checks looked at areas such as money management, medicines and cleanliness.